jfeng23/baltimore-crime-and-covid-visualizer/README.md

 If you want to rebuild the database:
 ### `npm run init-db`
+Note: it will take approx. 8000 seconds or 2 hours to rebuild the database

 # How to run Flask and React:
 Open two terminals